Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

 .woff | application/font-woff
 .woff2 | application/font-woff2

+> [!NOTE]
-NOTE: Some of these MIME types will already be set up on newer versions of IIS.
+> Some of these MIME types will already be set up on newer versions of IIS.
 Verify that all the listed MIME types are present.